 Supreme Court Reform

-Our Supreme Court is facing a legitimacy crisis.
+Our Supreme Court is in a full-fledged legitimacy crisis.
 Put simply, we no longer have a Supreme Court that can be trusted to uphold constitutional rights, democratic principles, and judicial norms in this country.
-This is the result of the Right packing the Supreme Court and of the Court’s resulting conservative supermajority being driven by a staunchly partisan agenda that is increasingly indifferent to constitutional rights and judicial norms.
+This is the result of the Right packing the Supreme Court and of the Court’s resulting conservative supermajority being driven by a staunchly partisan agenda that is increasingly hostile to fundamental rights and judicial norms.

-The Court is threatening our democratic legitimacy by failing to uphold constitutional guardrails necessary to guarantee democracy.
+The conservative supermajority is threatening our democratic legitimacy by failing to uphold constitutional guardrails.
 Our democracy, our right to self-government, depends on a meaningful right to vote.
 Right now, our right to vote is in jeopardy because of this Supreme Court, which has upheld voter suppression laws and OK’d partisan gerrymandering.
+Similarly, the Court’s conservative supermajority is taking direct aim at the separation of church and state in disregard of 50+ years of precedent regarding the First Amendment.

 Both structural and non-structural Supreme Court reforms are urgently needed to preserve judicial norms, restore the Court’s credibility, and to protect our country’s democratic legitimacy.